Chart Color Schemes

 Employment

 Rockhampton Surrounds - East has a balanced workforce with both white and blue collar jobs.
-The construction sector is prominent, contributing significantly to its unemployment rate of 3.5%, which has remained stable over the past year.
+The construction sector is prominent, with an unemployment rate of 3.5% as of September 2025.
+Employment stability in the area has been relatively consistent over the past year.

 Frequently Asked Questions - Employment